 Well I think the tides are turning for cabbage.
-I really enjoy it because you can dress it in a salad and let it sit, simmer it in a soup, wrap it in a tortilla and save it for lunch.
-No matter what it holds up really well without getting soggy.
+I really enjoy it because you can dress it in a salad and let it sit, simmer it in a soup, or wrap it in a tortilla and save it for lunch.
+No matter what, it holds up really well without getting soggy.
 My daughter always asks to buy the red cabbage when she goes with me to the commissary just because it’s purple (not red!) and pretty.

 Cabbage tends to be somewhat sweeter than its cruciferous counterparts like kale, collards, and Brussels sprouts, and it’s off the charts in vitamin K which helps build healthy bones and also protects the heart.
 It is also rich in vitamin C.

 This is a go-to weeknight recipe for me in the winter.
 I can prep everything and leave it to simmer on the stove while I get ready to teach yoga or supervise homework and music practice.